Skip to main content

 This form is to be used when applicants would like a formal pre-application review and meeting.

-5. Extension of Time Form
+5. Extension of Time Request Form

 To be used when requesting an extension for an active permit.

-6. Variance Application Form7.
+6. Variance Application Form 7.
+Vegetation Management - Bottom Barrier Mats8.
 Shoreline Management Plan.

 Tri-Dam’s goal is to administer a straightforward and efficient permitting process, while also adhering to FERC directives, environmental considerations and the regulatory authority of other local, State and Federal agencies who also may also have jurisdiction based upon the specific project.
 Recognizing that these regulations, along with the concept of development along a reservoir may seem complex, Tri-Dam welcomes any questions that you might have about the permitting process.
-Please contact Justin Calbert at jcalbert@tridamproject.com or (209) 965-3996, x 148 with any additional questions that you might have.
+Please contact Tracey McKnight at tmcknight@tridamproject.com or (209) 965-3996, x 148 with any additional questions that you might have.